-Investing in Hedge Funds With Your Self Directed IRA
+Benefits of Investing in Hedge Funds With a Self- Directed IRA

-Hedge funds are a complex investment fund that uses the concept of trading liquid assets.
+Hedge funds are complex investment funds that use the concept of trading liquid assets.
 The fund constructs intricate techniques and risk management strategies to help improve portfolio performance.
 Typical techniques involve leverage, short selling, and derivatives.
 They almost always have a fund manager.
-Although designed for the more experienced and accredited investors, these investments are allowed in self directed retirement plans.
+Although designed for the more experienced and accredited investors, these investments are allowed in self-directed retirement plans.

-Hedge funds are typically made available only to sophisticated and accredited investors.
-Except in limited circumstances, they cannot be offered or sold through general advertising.
-They are subject to regulation by the US Securities and Exchange Commission (SEC) and/or the appropriate state securities administrator.
+Hedge funds are subject to regulation by the US Securities and Exchange Commission (SEC) and/or the appropriate state securities administrator.
 Investors should retain independent financial and/or legal counsel to evaluate the risks and merits of investments in any fund before investing.